sjsw/Rforestry/README.md

 ## OOB Predictions

-We can return the predictions for the training data set using only the trees in which each observation was out-of-bag.
+We can return the predictions for the training data set using only the trees in which each observation was out-of-bag (OOB).
 Note that when there are few trees, or a high proportion of the observations sampled, there may be some observations which are not out-of-bag for any trees.
 The predictions for these are returned as `NaN`.

 ```R